VIP Freedom Trail Tour: Revolutionary Church Steeple & Paul Revere’s Home

 - You will receive a voucher for this experience.
 Please read it thoroughly.

-- Itinerary subject to change.
+- Itinerary subject to change without notice.

 - Gratuities to guides are appreciated but never obligatory.

 - Please note that the tour meeting time is 15 minutes prior to the start time.
 No refunds or re-bookings can be provided for late arrivals or no shows after tour commencement or departure.

 - This tour has a maximum capacity of 15 guests.

 - Only small backpacks and regular-size handbags are allowed on this tour.

 - Unfortunately, you can not take strollers on this tour.

 - *Cancellation Policy: Free cancellations for bookings cancelled with the operator up to 72 hours before your chosen activity date.
 No refunds are given for cancellations made within 72 hours.